-Many, many women struggle with the fact that their husbands don’t pick up the gauntlet to be the spiritual head of the home as the Bible talks about.
+Many, many women struggle with the fact that their husbands don’t pick up the gauntlet to be the spiritual leader of the home as the Bible talks about.

-It’s a very frustrating situation for them —one my husband and I struggled with for many years.
+It’s a very frustrating situation for them.
+This is something my husband and I struggled with for many years.
 My husband Steve just didn’t rise to the position of being a strong spiritual leader in our family.
-It was a continual matter of frustration for me as his wife and something I prayed about a lot.
+It was a continual matter of frustration for me as his wife.
+It’s something I prayed about a lot.

-The Lord led me to keep going under Steve and pushing him up … going under him and pushing him up … going under him and pushing him up.
-I was strong spiritually, but I knew the Lord wanted my husband to grow stronger; he just needed encouragement and help in our earlier years of being Christians, to get to that place.
+The Lord led me to keep going under Steve and pushing him up.
+I kept going under him and pushing him up.
+Again, I was going under him and pushing him up.
+I was strong spiritually, but I knew the Lord wanted my husband to grow stronger.
+He just needed encouragement and help in our earlier years of being Christians, to get to that place.

-It took some time, and it took my backing away —emptying myself of my preconceived expectations on this matter, looking to God to help me/us with this.
+It took some time, and it took my backing away.
+It was a matter of emptying myself of my preconceived expectations on this matter.
+I kept looking to God to help me/us with this.
 It wasn’t easy, but I knew it was necessary.
-If my husband never did assume that position, then I needed to not judge him and let the Holy Spirit take control of all of this.
+If my husband never did assume that position, then I needed to not judge him.
+It was important to let the Holy Spirit take control of all of this.
 I am not my husband’s Holy Spirit.
 God let me know that in no uncertain terms.

-But what is truly amazing is that eventually, Steve became more confident in praying with us and for us, and in time began sharing the Word with us as he grew in strength spiritually.
+But what is truly amazing is that eventually, Steve became more confident in praying for us.
+And in time began sharing the Word with us as he grew in strength spiritually.
 He is now a very strong leader and I thank God for this.

 It doesn’t always happen this way, as you may have seen or experienced yourself.
 Or maybe it will eventually, I don’t know.
 The important thing is to release this to God and see how He works.

-Here’s some advice you may consider, which might also help on this issue:
+Here’s some advice Greg Smalley gives (in an article titled, “He’s Not the Spiritual Leader I Wanted”).
+It’s something to prayerfully consider, which might also help on this issue:

 “Start by asking yourself this difficult question, ‘Do I let my husband lead?’
 This could be the log in your eye.

 “This isn’t about assigning blame.
 Your husband truly might be passive or withdrawn.
-His lack of leadership may result from the absence of a strong male role model growing up, or he may find it difficult to lead because of an emotional wound from childhood, an introverted personality, or some other issue.
+His lack of leadership may result from the absence of a strong male role model growing up.
+It could also be that he may find it difficult to lead because of an emotional wound from childhood.
+Or perhaps he has an introverted personality, or some other issue.
 You might be a strong woman with a take-charge personality he finds intimidating, or you may unintentionally treat him like a child, make him feel incompetent, constantly question or undermine his decisions, step in or take over.
 Whatever the case may be, a man is often reluctant to lead because he has a wife who is reluctant to follow.

 “Really reflect on this.
 Think about what it would look like for you to support your husband’s attempts, even if you think you have a better way to do it.
 Pray about this issue and search your heart for insight about your role as a follower.
 Then give your husband space to lead.”